SohamRatnaparkhi/my-hashnode-blogs/cli0tih7q000109ms4iya34xg.md

 * #### What next?

     Now, you can auto-scale these services.
-You just need to add a service to autoscale a particular service say makePosts.
+You just need to add a yaml to autoscale a particular service say makePosts.

     To do so, create a file `kubernetes\makepost-autoscale.yaml` and add :-